satsinush/Snapchat_Memories_Tool/README.md

 >
 > **If you have a past version of Snapchat's "My Data" export where all the memories came in their own dedicated `memories/` folder:**
 >
-> Put the content of that memories folder into `Snapchat_Memories_Tool/input/memories/` and you can skip steps 2 and 3 in this section and go straight to [Step 4 – Download Chat Media](#step-4-–-download-chat-media)
+> Put the content of that memories folder into `Snapchat_Memories_Tool/input/memories/` and you can skip steps 2 and 3 in this section and go straight to [Step 4 - Move Chat Media](#step-4---move-chat-media)
 >
 > **However, if you are exporting your data now:**
 >